patrick-kidger/signatory/docs/pages/usage/installation.rst

 ############
 Available for Python 2.7, Python 3.5, Python 3.6, Python 3.7 and Linux, Mac, Windows.

 Requires `PyTorch <http://pytorch.org/>`__.
-Tested with PyTorch version 1.2.0, but should work with all recent versions.
+If you are using Linux or compiling Signatory from source (see below) then Signatory should work with all recent versions of PyTorch.
+If you are using the precompiled binaries for Mac or Windows then you will have to use PyTorch 1.2.0 specifically.

 Install via ``pip install signatory``.
 Then just ``import signatory`` inside Python.